 Planning for retirement is more complex and challenging than ever before.
 Every year the numbers change, and every year Americans are left confused and concerned about their social security benefits.
 The truth is that by 2035, we could see a dramatic shift in benefit options unless Congress intervenes to protect social security.
 The most recent Social Security and Medicare Boards of Trustees annual report projects that both social security and disability trust funds will be depleted by 2035.

 There is a lot to consider regarding social security benefits and your retirement.
 Accurately keeping up with all of the changes every year is a daunting task.
 That’s why we’re here to help our retired and aging clients.
-Contact an elder law attorney with Michaelson & Associates if you need assistance handling legal matters that affect older or disabled adults, including social security benefits, and other important issues.
-The estate planning and elder law attorneys at Michaelson & Associates are here to help you with any questions, and would welcome the opportunity for a free consultation to discuss your questions and concerns.
+Contact an elder law attorney with Michaelson Law to assist with your elder law needs, including social security benefits.
+Our attorneys are here to help you with any questions.
+Call us today at (702) 731-2333.